Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Abstract

 \section{Abstract}

-A reconfigurable intelligent surface (RIS) employs an array of individually-controllable elements to scatter incident signals in a desirable way; for example, to facilitate links between base stations and mobile users that would otherwise be blocked by terrain.
-Models used to analyze RIS-enabled links in wireless networks are commonly rudimentary; typically considering only the number of elements and omitting considerations such as the physical dimensions of the RIS and the radiation pattern and spacing of constituent elements.
-This paper presents a simple yet broadly-applicable physical model for the RIS-enabled channel that accounts for these factors.
-This model is then used to analyze the path loss of channels enabled by a reflectarray-type RIS, yielding insights into performance as a function of the size of the RIS, proximity of the RIS to the transmitter and receiver, and the criteria used to control the elements.
-Path loss is compared to that of a free space (i.e., no RIS) channel having equal path length, and the conditions required for path loss equal to this benchmark are identified.
+A reconfigurable intelligent surface (RIS) employs an array of individually-controllable elements to scatter incident signals in a desirable way; for example, to facilitate links between base stations and mobile stations that would otherwise be blocked.
+A principal consideration in the study of RIS-enabled propagation channels is path loss.
+This paper presents a simple yet broadly-applicable method for calculating the path loss of a channel consisting of a passive reflectarray-type RIS.
+This model is then used to characterize path loss as a function of RIS size, link geometry, and the method used to set the element states.
+Whereas previous work presumes either (1) an array of parameterizable element patterns and spacings (most useful for analysis of specific designs) or (2) a continuous electromagnetic surface (most useful for determining scaling laws and theoretical limits), this work begins with (1) and is then shown to be consistent with (2), making it possible to identify specific practical designs and scenarios that exhibit the performance predicted using (2).
+This model is used to further elucidate the matter of path loss of the RIS-enabled channel relative to that of the free space direct and specular reflection channels, which is an important consideration in the design of networks employing RIS technology.